-There’s no getting around it: phones are addictive.
-They’re designed that way.
-All of those bright colors on your screen and the beeps when you get a text or call are designed to give you a hit of dopamine, the happy drug.
+The bright colors on your screen and the beeps when you get a text or call are designed to give you a hit of dopamine – the happy drug.

-The hunger for that same pleasure is what drives us to seek out food, exercise, and sex, and we all know how addictive those can be.
+That same pleasure drives us to seek out food, exercise, and sex… and we all know how addictive those can be.

-So it’s little wonder that many of us are completely obsessed with our phones.
+It’s little wonder that many of us are obsessed with our phones.

-Apps are specifically engineered to make them more rewarding, so we want to use them more and more.
+Apps are designed to maximize emotional reward, so we want to use them more and more.

 Being plugged into our devices means we aren’t truly present in the moment.

 We’re focused on maintaining virtual relationships with people that aren’t in the room, whether through email, Whatsapp, or Instagram likes.

 We don’t give our full attention to those we’re actually, physically with.

 Even if we’re meant to be in love with that person.

 Whilst you might manage to keep your smartphone use to a healthy level, it takes two to tango.